 There is no discount for tangible personal property taxes paid in March.

 On July 1, pursuant to Section 197.413, Florida Statutes, Tax Warrants are issued on all unpaid tangible personal property.
-Within 30 days after the warrants are prepared, the Records, Taxes and Treasury Division applies to the Circuit Court for an order directing levy and seizure of enough tangible personal property to pay the amount of unpaid taxes and costs.
+Within 30 days after the warrants are prepared, the Records, Taxes and Treasury Division applies to the Circuit Court.
+The court shall issue its order directing the tax collector

-Any changes to the tax roll (name, address, location, assessed value) must be processed through the Broward County Property Appraiser's office.
+Broward County Tax Collector collects the tax, any changes to the tax roll (name, address, location, assessed value) must be processed through the Broward County Property Appraiser's office.
+Click here> http://www.bcpa.net/homepage.asp

 For additional information regarding Tangible Personal Property tax, call the Broward County Call Center at 3-1-1 or 954-831-4000.